jorgeaugustocarvalho/jorgeaugustocarvalho/README.md

 -->
 <h2 align="center">Heeello!☺ <img src="https://media.giphy.com/media/vSeKFfeEWwN6E/giphy.gif" width="100" height="100"></h2>

 Hi, i'm Jorge, a full stack web-developer (with some crush in front-end) student from Brazil.
-Started at University studying math (yes, not a joke), but after 6 months I quitted and entered in this world of technology. :grin:
+Started at University studying math, but after 6 months I quitted and entered in this world of technology. :grin:

 At the moment, learning AWS, docker, pixel art and unity.